 The soil on which the foundation rests may settle slightly creating stress.
 Don't be alarmed if you see cracks in your foundation walls.
 Minor cracks normally require no action.
-If a large crack appears, please contact Customer Care and we will inspect it.
+If a large crack appears, please inform the Division Office and we will inspect it.